epittab/project_manager_client_web/README.md

 4) implement Redirects
 5) add "Totals" Row to budget
 6) filter by completed and not completed
-7) fix Project Card Text styling
+7) fix Project Card Text styling, go view by view
 8) KPIs >
     a) percent completion => count of tasks with completed status / count of tasks
     b) total blocks => count of blocks